kalsan/dslblend/README.md

 Note that when accessing instance variables from within a DSL block, you are looking at a shallow copy of the object.
-Writing to primitive types will not affect the main provider.
-Altering complex types will however alter the object that the main providers is also referencing to.
+Writing to primitive types will not affect the main provider, unless instance variable backfiring is enabled (see below).
+Altering complex types will however alter the object that the main providers is also referencing to, regardless of the backfire setting.

 # Examples